+The good news is that we easily diagnosed the problem.
+The seacock was plugged.
+Not the strainer.
+Not the through-hull.
+The actual valve was mushy, meaning something was blocking it.
+It’s below the waterline so you don’t just take it apart in the engine room.
 That left two choices.
-First, one of us could jump into the cold, dark, and scary Anacostia River to try to fish out whatever had lodged up in there.
-Dana refused, so actually that wasn’t really a choice at all.
+First, one of us could jump into the cold, dark, scary, and potentially toxic Anacostia River to try to fish out whatever had lodged up in there.
+When Dana refused, however, it eliminated that option.
 So we called out a pro.
-Dude had a wet suit, a dry suit, a huge light, the correct tools, and most importantly a willingness to get in the cold, dark, and scary Anacostia River.
+Dude had a wet suit, a dry suit, a huge light, the correct tools, and most importantly a willingness to get in the cold, dark, scary, and potentially toxic Anacostia.
 We would have paid him double.

-I guess we are just lucky, because he had never seen a situation like ours.
+We guess we’re just lucky, because he’d never seen a situation like ours.
 Neither had the folks at Zimmerman Marine.
 Neither had the folks at Peake Marine.
-Somehow or another this ridiculous stick found its way directly into a small hole and jammed up the valve.
+Somehow or another a ridiculous stick found its way directly into a small hole and jammed up the valve.
 (Dana photographed the shoe for scale.
 It obviously wouldn’t fit in the valve).

 We don’t really feel the love on that one.
-However, today it was about 90 with humidity about 110%, so we are just happy to have the AC back on line.
+However, today it was about 90° with humidity about 110%, so we’re just happy to have the AC back on line.

 The dogs also are hitting their groove.
 Oscar still thinks it’s more efficient to poop on the dock rather than wait until reaching the grass.
 He must be feeling at home, since he used to poop on the pool deck rather than the grass at our Scottsdale home.
-Benny finds the front porch very comfy as long as there is a handy pillow.
+Benny finds the front porch very comfy as long as there’s a handy pillow.

 It’s always good to remember that no matter what happens, someone someplace has it worse.
 Like the owner of the boat that appeared on the shore across the river from our slip.

-We are quite excited that the entire family will be on the boat in just a couple of days.
+We’re quite excited that the entire family will be on the boat in just a couple of days.
 If all goes as planned, the six of us will leave The Yards on May 23, with a couple of stops before spending the holiday weekend in St. Michaels, Maryland.

-Of course, exactly nothing so far has gone as planned.
+Of course, so far exactly nothing has gone as planned.